fireundubh/playwithfire/faqs.md

 No, my workflow is not up for discussion.

 #### What if I spam you, brigade you, or downvote your Reddit threads?
+Will that convince you?

 Spamming me, brigading me, and downvoting my Reddit threads only reinforce my commitment to keeping these features disabled.